top of page

 Andy Davis

-Community College Outreach Chair
+Community College Co-outreach Chair

 I graduated from my local community college, Moorpark College in 2018 before transferring to Cal Poly and graduating in 2020.
 Due to the nature of being a transfer student, I felt out of the loop or behind when it came to undergraduate research opportunities.
-Sometimes as a transfer student, it’s easy to feel left behind or overlooked; I want to ensure that community college students are given the information/resources they need to feel confident and be successful beyond community college.
+Sometimes as a transfer student, it’s easy to feel left behind or overlooked; I want to ensure that community college students are given the information or resources they need to feel confident and be successful beyond community college.
 My goals as LCC Outreach Chair are to give local community college insight into research opportunities that they otherwise may not have been aware of.
 Additionally, I want to be able to offer them guidance when it comes to transferring to a 4 year institution, joining a research lab after transferring, attending graduate school, and exploring career options.

 Hi!
 I am Malvika, and I am an incoming second year PhD student in the Department of Chemistry and Biochemistry.
 I went to undergrad at the University of California, Berkeley where my passion for K-12 Outreach grew.
 I am looking forward to being co-chair of K-12 Outreach, because I believe STEM accessibility is vital to empowering the future generation of scientists and engineers.
 Outreach doesn't stop after high school.
 I hope that through my position, I can also bridge the science and engineering communities on campus together to work towards greater inclusivity amongst colleagues at UO.
 Outside of outreach, I enjoy writing, cooking, and the outdoors.

-Christopher Griffin
+Chris Griffin

 Following his childhood in San Diego, CA, Christopher obtained his B.S. in Biochemistry from Cal Poly.
 During his time at Cal Poly Christopher gained exposure to research under Prof. Zoerb in the topic of atmospheric chemistry.
 At UO, Christopher is working in the DeRose lab, where he is synthesizing and investigating the properties of Pt(IV) compounds, with particular interest in the effect these compounds have on the nucleolus and their role in ribosome biogenesis inhibition.
 Chris is hoping to increase awareness across various DEIR topics as the workshop chair for ADSE.
 In his free time Christopher enjoys running, playing soccer, and reading.